TEACHING EXCHANGE PROGRAM

 LANGUAGE & CULTURE AT S&K IN BRAZIL:

-I'm a native speaker of Portuguese (which is similar to Spanish) while my wife is a native speaker of Japanese and speaks English and Portuguese as well.
-Her Brazilian Portuguese is almost perfect since she has lived more than 20 years in Brazil, and Alice is trilingual.
-We lived in the U.S. and Japan for several years and since 1987 we have been working in Brazil teaching English and Japanese.
-I graduated from Arizona State University (MATESL) and my wife is a psychologist and has a certification in JAFL (Japanese as a Foreign Language).
-My thesis was on phonological contrastive analysis between English and Portuguese.
+S&K started with Ricardo & Takako.
+Ricardo was a native speaker of Portuguese (which is very similar to Spanish, as you probably know) while Takako is a native speaker of Japanese and speaks English and Portuguese as well.
+Her Brazilian Portuguese is almost perfect since she has lived more than 30 years in Brazil.
+Thogether they lived in the U.S. and Japan for several years and since 1987 they have been working in Brazil as English and Japanese teachers and language consultants.
+Ricardo graduated from Arizona State University (MATESL) and Takako has certification in JAFL (Japanese as a Foreign Language) and is a psychologist.

-From 1987 to 1995 I worked in Santa Cruz as a private tutor and language consultant for multinational companies.
-In 1995, we started aiming the school at a larger public.
-We made space available in our property for classrooms and started teaching small groups (4 to 8 people) and tutoring private classes.
-We have now about 200 students and 8 classrooms.
-I do translations and manage the school with my wife's help.
-A lot of my time is also devoted to research on contrastive linguistics and developing teaching materials.
-I'm usually on the computer maintaining our website or giving potential customers online orientation on study-abroad programs that we represent.
-Through the web site we answer questions about English from all over Brazil, which makes the presence of English native speakers in the school helpful.
+From 1987 to 1995 Ricardo worked in Santa Cruz as a private tutor and language consultant for multinational companies.
+In 1995, Ricardo and Takako started aiming the school at a larger public.
+They made space available in their home for classrooms and started teaching small groups (4 to 7 people) and tutoring private classes.
+We have now about 180 students and 7 classrooms.

-Since 1999 we have been further developing our Portuguese as a Second Language department, which now receives foreigners from time to time for the sole purpose of Portuguese immersion studies.
+Since 1999 we have been further developing our Portuguese as a Second Language department, which now periodically receives foreigners for the sole purpose of Portuguese immersion studies.

-January and February (our summer break) are normally months of low activity for schools.
+December, January and February are normally months of low activity for schools.
 The semesters go from March 1st to July 20th, and from August 1st to December 20th.
 Besides the regular semesters, we organize intensive programs in July and in January & February.

 From 1998 to 2004, the permanent staff of the school included the Canadian Linda Rayner as a teacher and coordinator.
 With more than 25 years of experience as an ESL teacher in Canada, Linda helped to organize the school developing orientation and support materials to the new teachers.
 Unfortunately, due to the extremely difficult bureaucracy of the Brazilian Ministry of Labor, we were not able to convert Linda's temporary work permit into a permanent one.
 As a result Linda had to leave Brazil, but she is still conducting job interviews for new teachers and helping with translations.

-Joice, Ana Luiza e Lisane, all with college degrees in languages, are our teachers of Portuguese as a Second Language.
-Glaucia, 23 years old, and Daniela, 36 years old are our secretaries.
+Joice, Karolina, and Lisane, all with college degrees in languages are our teachers of Portuguese as a Second Language.
+Elis, 24 years old, and Daniela, 38 years old, are our secretaries.

 Santa Cruz do Sul is located about a thousand kilometers south of São Paulo.
 It is a city of about 120,000 inhabitants with over 140,000 in the municipality.
 Santa Cruz started as a German immigration center in the 1800s, having become an interesting blend of cultures today.